ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • If you live and work in the territory of the Czech Republic, you usually have to pay income tax from your salary or wages.
 If you are employed, your employer usually deducts the advance income tax.
 You may ask the employer to make annual statement of tax [roční zúčtování daně] (every year till 15th February), or you may file a tax declaration [daňové přiznání] yourself (every year till 1st April).
 If you are self-employed, you have to file the tax declaration yourself.

 • In any case, we recommend you to ask a tax adviser for help.
-The list of income tax advisers, who speak English, is available here.
+Income tax advisers, who speak English, is available in the list.

 Education and schools